-- The unique features both tools have to distinguish one from the other
+- The unique features both digital marketing tools have to distinguish one from the other

-- The pros and cons of each software to help give you a better idea on what you're getting from either tool
+- The pros and cons of each software to help give you a better idea of what you're getting from either email marketing tool

-- The verdict for this Sendinblue vs MailChimp review – which between the two is the best for your business?
+- The verdict for this Sendinblue vs Mailchimp review – which of the two is the best for marketing automation in your business?

-To understand how both tools measure up against each other, it is only fitting to discuss Sendinblue and MailChimp separately first to understand what they can do as email marketing platforms.
+To understand how both marketing automation tools measure up against each other, it is only fitting to discuss Sendinblue and Mailchimp separately first to understand what they can do as email marketing platforms.

 Sendinblue understands the value of email marketing as a channel to reach your target market.
-Therefore, they have crafted their tool specifically to help businesses convert subscribers into paying customers.
+Therefore, they have crafted their email marketing software specifically to help businesses convert subscribers into paying customers.
 It takes everything that makes email marketing great while adding their stamp to the product.

 Below are the features that will help you consider Sendinblue as your email platform of choice: